Messaging Drawer

 Margarita Berezyanskaya

-Messaging learners, other instructors and administrators can be achieved through the Messaging Drawer.
-Avenue messages can also be organized for personal preferences in the Messaging Drawer
+Messaging learners, other instructors and administrators is possible through through the Messaging Drawer.
+Avenue messages can also be organized in the Messaging Drawer according to personal preferences.

 Using the Messaging Drawer